codeclimate/codeclimate-rubocop/config/contents/style/slicing_with_range.md

-This cop checks that arrays are sliced with endless ranges instead of `ary[start..-1]` on Ruby 2.6+.
+Checks that arrays are sliced with endless ranges instead of `ary[start..-1]` on Ruby 2.6+.

 ### Safety: